mikoskinen/Blazor.AdaptiveCards/doc/gettingstarted.md

 ![](2019-10-07-18-05-39.png)

 Card Collection can be rendered through AdaptiveCards-component.
-The component requires three properties: the templated schema, the model type and list of models (objects).
-List of objects we already have in the form of forecasts:
+The component requires two properties: a templated schema and a list of models (objects).
+The list of objects we already have in the form of forecasts:

 ```csharp
 @code {